Nurse Research Fellow in Oncology

-Sue is a Senior Breast Cancer Research Nurse who is currently on secondment as a Nurse Research Fellow at the Leeds Cancer Centre, UK.
+Sue was a Senior Breast Cancer Research Nurse who is currently working as a Nurse Research Fellow at the Leeds Cancer Centre, UK.
 Sue was awarded an NIHR Clinical Doctoral Research Fellowship in 2016 to undertake her PhD which she completed part time whilst continuing to work as senior breast research nurse.

-She is also a member of the NCRI breast cancer group and is an early careers researcher and active member of the EORTC Quality of Life group.
+Sue is a member of the NCRI breast cancer group, was recently appointed national Deputy Chair of an NCRI working group. and is an active member of the EORTC Quality of Life group.
 She has collaborated both nationally and internationally with experts in breast cancer services, research, PROs, and clinical trials.